 For me, I mostly find the latter to be true.

-If you know me in real life, I can and will Feng Shui your home if you want me to 🙂
+But I can and will Feng Shui your home if you want me to 🙂

 5. Your Energy Levels